Suui/Website/_posts/2015-12-10-thoughts-on-cas2015.md

 title: "Thoughts on CAS2015"
 ---

 <p>Recently I took a trip to Madrid in order to attend the <u><a href="http://cas2015.agile-spain.org/cas-2015-2/">CAS (Conferencia Agile Spain) 2015</a></u>, celebrated the days 3 and 4 of December.
-I went hoping for it to be an inflexion point in my career, and it was, but not just because of the event itself.</p>
+I went hoping for it to be an inflection point in my career, and it was, but not just because of the event itself.</p>
 <p><strong> </strong></p>
 <p><strong>CAS 2015</strong></p>
 <p>The event is supposed to focus on Agile, in a general way.
 Tracks were divided into 5 sections: Developing People, Improving Software, Creating Teams, Delivering Product and Transforming Organizations.
 My main complaint about the event was its low emphasis on Improving Software.
 However, I believe this is because of my actual position.</p>